Propellane: Nomenclature

 Further, heterosubstituted propellanes or structurally embedded propellane moieties exist and have been synthesised and follow a more complex nomenclature (see below).

 General properties

 Strain

 Propellanes with small cycles, such as [1.1.1]propellane or [2.2.2]propellane, bear a high absolute strain energy.
-The two interbridgeheaded carbons and their bonds may even be described as an inverted tetrahedral geometry.
+The two interbridgeheaded carbons have an inverted tetrahedral geometry.

-The resulting steric strain causes such compounds to be unstable and highly reactive.
+The resulting strain causes such compounds to be unstable and highly reactive.
 The interbridgehead C-C bond is easily broken (even spontaneously) to yield less-strained bicyclic or even monocyclic hydrocarbons.
 This so-called strain-release chemistry is used in strategies to access otherwise hard-to-obtain structures.

 Surprisingly, the most strained member [1.1.1] is far more stable than the other small ring members ([2.1.1], [2.2.1], [2.2.2], [3.2.1], [3.1.1], and [4.1.1]), which can be explained by special bonding situation of the interbridgehead bond.